dwave-examples/3d-bin-packing/README.md

 Note that:
-- all bins are of the same size
+- all bins are the same size.
-- there are several number of cases of each size defined by `quantity`.
+- there are several cases of each size (`quantity` sets the number of cases of identity `case id` with all having the dimensions defined in that row).

-These additional parameters can be passed to `packing3d.py`:

-    -h, --help            show this help message and exit --data_filepath [DATA_FILEPATH] Filepath to bin-packing data file.
-    --output_file [OUTPUT_FILE] Path to the output solution file.
-    --time_limit [TIME_LIMIT] Time limit for the hybrid CQM Solver to run in seconds.
+Run `python packing3d.py --help` in the terminal for a description of the demo program's input parameters.

+### Outputs
 The program produces a solution like this:

 ```